aoloe/php-documentation/README.md

 ~~~

 That's simple:

 - write the HTML "decoration",
 - load the class to be documented (and the `Documentation` framework"),
 - pass its name to the `Documentation` constructor,
 - parse the documentation,
 - render it.

+If you want to generate a static HTML documentation page simply run:

+    php your_documentation_file.php > your_documentation_file.html

 This projects documentation is a _real world_ example, that adds the CSS styling.